Complete Guide to ML System Design Interviews

 Start your interview by asking about necessary system requirements and checking in with your interviewer on your assumptions.

-Specify the model and datasets needed for your system.
+Specify the model and datasets needed for your system:

-Next, establish the system's goals.
-Identify key requirements and potential tradeoffs.
+Identify requirements and potential tradeoffs.
+Consider:

 • Traffic/bandwidth: Estimate the number of simultaneous users and average traffic.
 Assess traffic distribution and expected Daily Average Users (DAUs).